Skip to main content

 Getting Started

-Working on a research or creative project with a faculty member is an opportunity for you to go beyond learning about a discipline and become actively involved in creating knowledge and new meaning within the discipline.
-You will learn things you might not learn in a classroom.
+Working on a research or creative project with a faculty member is an opportunity for you to go beyond traditional classroom learning and become actively involved in creating knowledge and new meaning within a discipline.
 Every fall and spring, we have a Getting Started in Undergraduate Research & Creativity seminar; click here for the slides from the last presentation.

-You can start as early as you like, many students begin as a Freshman, which allows them to determine if they like doing work in their major.
-Starting in your Sophomore or Junior year allows you to write for summer research grants and to include this in your grad school or job applications.
+You can start engaging in research as early as you like.
+Many students begin as a freshman, which allows them to determine if their major is a good fit for them.
+We recommend starting by your sophomore or junior year if you want to write undergraduate research grants, which can provide funding for your project, and are excellent additions to future graduate school or job applications.

 Research is a hands-on way to explore different interests within your field.
+You do not have to limit your research interests to just your major, but they should still be in academic areas of interest to you.
 You may develop an idea of your interests based on class activities such as reading, researching for class assignments, or discussing topics in class.
 Look and listen for announcements from faculty members seeking student researchers on bulletin boards, in classes, or at seminars.

-Identify a few faculty members who have similar interests and ask if they have time to supervise an undergraduate researcher.
-If they do have the time to work with you, arrange to meet with them to discuss options available within your field.
+Identify a few faculty members who have similar research interests and ask if they have time to supervise an undergraduate researcher.
+If they do, arrange to meet with them to discuss available options.
+One of the quickest and easiest ways to learn what faculty members' research interests are is by visiting the Our People page for each department.

 There are several ways to participate in undergraduate research: